ajspurr/stroke_prediction/README.md

   - Dataset of 5110 individuals with features such as gender, age, BMI, and presence/absense of heart disease and hypertension
   - Highly unbalanced target: only 5% had a stroke
 - Dealing with unbalanced binary classification
-  - I compared Weighted Logistic Regression to Logistic Regression w/ SMOTE (Sythetic Minority Oversampling TEchnique)
+  - I compared Weighted Logistic Regression to Logistic Regression w/ SMOTE (Synthetic Minority Oversampling TEchnique)
 - Choosing a Model
   - Compared Logistic Regression, Decision Tree, Random Forest, SVM, Gradient Boosting, XGBoost, KNN (all w/ SMOTE)
 - Hyperparameter Tuning